predicate-logic/machmail/README.md

 For example:

    * Sent-to `mfwilson@gmail.com`
-   * Find all messages that have an attachement that were created in the past 2 days.
+   * Find all messages that have an attachement that were created in the past 2 days and are unread.
    * Only output the message id's.

 ```
 cd machmail/machmail
 python -m machmail.cli filter-email mfwilson@gmail.com --just-ids \
---query "has:attachment newer_than:2d"
+--query "has:attachment newer_than:2d label:UNREAD"
 ```

 If the command throws an error message check that the `--query` parameters are valid.
 You can test them online [GMail API Reference](https://developers.google.com/gmail/api/v1/reference/).

 ### Retrieve Attachments

 For example:

    * Find all attachements and store them in `/tmp/`
    * From `mfwilson@gmail.com`
    * Subject: Test Filter Text

 First find all of the `msg_id`s that match this query using `filter-email`:

 ```
 python -m machmail.cli filter-email mfwilson@gmail.com --just-ids \
---query "has:attachment newer_than:2d subject:Test Filter Text"
+--query "has:attachment newer_than:2d subject:Test Filter Text label:UNREAD"

 2018-02-19 17:46:58,281 WARNING Response:
 161afe491f18b00c